 “Mid Laners are the most mixed roles, from assassins to mages – anything can fit.
 The Bot Lane is a duo.
 A marksman firing from the backline and their support, a healer, peeling off all around the perfect player.
 Can you guess which role I main?”

 If you think your first game of League of Legends is bad, wait until you hear my story - it involves an arena, a stage, professional players, and an embarrassing result.
 Yep, the first time I played League of Legends was on the professional stage in Berlin.Read more

 Minions may seem like ineffective little bots that are just sent your way like lambs to the slaughter, and that’s exactly what they are.
-However, you have to learn how to kill them in the most effective way in order to gain an upper-hand on your opponent and get as much gold as possible.
-To do this, you have land the killing blow on a minion – being the one to actually kill it – with what’s known as a last hit.
+However, you have to learn how to kill them in the most effective way to gain the upper hand on your opponent and get as much gold as possible.
+To do this, you have to land the killing blow on a minion – being the one to actually kill it – with what’s known as a last hit.

 Medic says: “Learn how to last hit.
 Minions only give you gold if you get the last shot on them.
 Getting more gold than your opponents will get you more items and more power!”

 There’s no need to jump head first into the deep end if you don’t fancy instantly getting beaten and learning absolutely nothing in the process.
-Instead, you can use a different arena in which you can feel out different heroes, seeing which one you like best and getting the hang of the vital last hit.
+Instead, you can use a different arena in which you can feel out different heroes, see which one you like best and get the hang of the vital last hit.